Wealthsimple Review

 Can I trust Wealthsimple?

-Yes, Wealthsimple is trusted by over a million investors, is backed by prominent venture capital investors and is regulated in Canada and the U.K. These factors coupled with its nearly 17 years of operation make Wealthsimple a trustworthy broker for U.K. and Canadian residents.
+Yes, Wealthsimple is trusted by over a million investors, is backed by prominent venture capital investors and is regulated in Canada.
+These factors coupled with its 10 years of operation make Wealthsimple a trustworthy broker for Canadian residents.

 Is Wealthsimple good for beginners?